publisha/publisha.github.io/_posts/2017/2017-03-31-spread-video-fxl-epub.md

 ---
 layout: "post"
-title: "Video across a 2 page spread"
+title: "Video across a 2 page spread (updated)"
 date: "2018-10-14 19:31"
 published: true
 categories: [InDesign, ePub, HTML]
 ---

-### In a fixed-layout ePub exported from Indesign

-**Updated with a javascript solution**

->Read-on for an explanation of the problem, but then you will find a better solution at the end using javascript.

 There is an issue when video in a fixed layout ePub spans across 2 pages.
 This situation arises when you have 2 page spreads and you are converting to landscape.
-What happens is the video only really plays one half, even though, at first the video appears to be available full width.
+What happens is the video only really plays one half, even though, at first the video appears to be available full width. - **Updated with a javascript solution**

+>Read-on for an explanation of the problem, but then you will find a better solution at the end using javascript.

 ## There are really 2 videos (one on each half)